Diocese of Wheeling–Charleston: Bransfield scandal

 Also in November 2019, Brennan revoked some of Bransfield's retirement benefits and barred him from being buried in the diocesan cemetery.
 The directive was believed to be a rare or unprecedented example of a bishop being ordered to pay restitution.
 The Vatican later agreed to lower Bransfield's required restitution.
-In August 2020, Bransfield paid the diocese $441,000 and issued an apology:“I am writing to apologize for any scandal or wonderment caused by words or actions attributed to me during my tenure as Bishop of the Wheeling–Charleston Diocese.”
+In August 2020, Bransfield paid the diocese $441,000 and issued an apology.
+Bransfield died in May 2026.